Skip to main content

 • Bootloader -- A special state of the microprocessor that enables a download of a new application program.
 The state is protected by safety interlocks.
 A bootloader program runs in a protected section of the microprocessor memory so that it cannot be modified or erased.

 • BP2 (Biopotential Recording Module) -- A remote implanted module for recording myoelectric signals from 2 channels.
 The BP2 processes EMG signals used for neuroprosthetic control.
-By convention, BP2 modules are assigned node numbers 9–14.

-• CANopen -- A set of specifications and protocols built on top of CAN that enables modular devices to communicate using a producer-consumer messaging model and a standardized Object Dictionary.
+• CANopen -- A high-layer set of specifications and protocols built on top of CAN that enables modular devices to communicate using a producer-consumer messaging model and a standardized Object Dictionary.

 • COB-ID -- The communication object identifier used to address PDO and SDO messages in CANopen.